backdrop-contrib/image_effects/README.md

 These effects are grouped in sub-modules.
 Just enable the ones you want to use.

+The `Image styles admin` submodule adds the ability to duplicate existing image styles quickly and easily.

 ## Requirements

 - The core `image` module.